privacypass/challenge-bypass-extension/docs/CONFIG.md

 ### config\["get-more-passes-url"\]

-A valid URL string specifying an url where users can get more signed tokens by solving a challange/CAPTCHA.
+A valid URL string specifying an URL where users can get more signed tokens by solving a challenge/CAPTCHA.
 This URL is pulled into the pop-up `Get more passes` menu item.
 Can be different from `captcha-domain`, and must be a valid URL with protocol specified.

 ### config\["opt-endpoints"\]